Contents

 - Keeping their user account secure

-- Notifying GAF of any data breaches involving data processed through the platform
+- Notifying SGAF of any data breaches involving data processed through the platform

 Sub-processors

-The School Governance Assurance Framework engages the following sub-processors to provide infrastructure, security, and service delivery:
+The School Governance Assurance Framework engages a small number of sub-processors to provide infrastructure, security, and service delivery, in the following categories:

 Data Ownership and Portability